SUNY Downstate Medical Center

 Undergraduate Radiology Education

-The Department of Radiology participates fully in implementing and executing the curriculum of the College of Medicine at SUNY Downstate.
-We have a presence in all four years of the students' education.
-In the first year we teach normal radiologic anatomy through a series of lectures and an interactive digital imaging atlas on the students' website.
-During the second year we demonstrate the radiologic appearances of some common diseases and show radiology's role in diagnosis.
-We also provide faculty facilitators to run small group sessions in the case-based learning (CBL) format throughout the academic year.
-Early in the third year, during the Transitional Clerkship, we lead a session delineating the uses of the major imaging modalities in working up some common clinical problems, stressing the strengths and limitations of each modality.
-Both third and fourth year students are encouraged to enroll in our four week, full-time introductory elective in Diagnostic Radiology (course # RADI 4550).
-The course is offered six or seven times each academic year and is very popular; 80% - 85% of the students take it before graduating.
-We also offer another elective, Advanced Diagnostic Imaging (RADI 4552), which is tailored to individual student interest.
+The faculty and residents of the department of radiology play an active role in medical student education at the College of Medicine at SUNY Downstate throughout their four years of training.
+During their first year, we lead a series of lectures on normal radiologic anatomy and provide the with an online interactive digital imaging atlas.
+During their second year, we advance to faculty-led small group sessions in a case-based learning format which goes over common radiologic diseases.
+Early in their third year, during the Transitional Clerkship, we lead a session discussing the indications for various imaging modalities, emphasizing the strengths and limitations of each modality.
+Third and fourth year students are encouraged to enroll in our four week, full-time introductory elective in Diagnostic Radiology (course # RADI 4550), which is offered six to seven times each academic year.
+Approximately 80% - 85% of the students take it before graduating.
+We also offer another elective, Advanced Diagnostic Imaging (course # RADI 4552), which is tailored to individual student interests.

-We also act as faculty advisors for students applying for radiology residency, meeting with them both as a group and individually to help them through the application and interview process.
+Radiology faculty also act as advisors for students applying to radiology, meeting with them as a group and individually to help them through the application and interview process for residency.